Fishing on Bonaire

 The Bonaire Marine Park

-The fringing reef which surrounds Bonaire is a National Marine Park from the high water mark down to a depth of 200 feet/60m.
-Every diver who has not dived on Bonaire within the last calendar year must attend a diver orientation dealing with Bonaire Marine Park regulations and information.
-These orientation sessions are usually held at around 9:00 AM the morning after you arrive on Bonaire, and you are required to attend and to obtain your Marine Park tag, which is necessary to legally dive in Bonaire’s waters.
-The cost of the tag is US$45.00, and proceeds help support park management and services.
-Those who are utilizing the Marine Park, but are not diving, will be required to purchase a Nature Tag for $25.00.
-The nature tag can be purchased online.
+The fringing reef surrounding Bonaire is a National Marine Park from the high water mark down to a depth of 200 feet/60m.
+Every diver who has not dived on Bonaire within the last calendar year must attend a diver orientation for the Bonaire Marine Park regulations and information.
+Additionally, you are required to pay a nature fee, which is necessary to enter Bonaire's waters legally.
+The nature fee cost is USD $40.00 for all water activities, and proceeds help support park management and services.
+The nature fee can be purchased online.

-For information on dialing a Bonaire phone number from off-island, see the Telephone page.
+For information on dialing a Bonaire phone number from off-island, see the Phone page.